-And although Jim Olivieri balked at Watkins calling himself a pit-master, Watkins said he had the chops to back it up: a year’s worth of experience and “intense self-studying and research” is what inspires Watkins’ creations.
+And although Jim Olivieri balked at Watkins calling himself a pit-master, Watkins said he had the chops to back it up.
+Watkins flaunts a year’s worth of experience and “intense self-studying and research” as his creations’ inspiration.

 “I took the science approach to barbecue,” Watkins said.